mattjcurry/Presentations/Availability/Availability.md

 # Data Locality

-- Session affinity is bad in that a request fails if it does not go back to the same datacenter.
+- Session affinity is bad in that a request fails if it does not go back to the same data center.
-- However, preference to the same datacenter should be given where possible.
+- However, preference to the same data center should be given where possible.
 - Benefits:
     - Cache warming
-    - Local Data acccess
+    - Local Data access
     - Reduce odds of replication delay as a failure mode

 ---